Andrade (footballer, born 1981)

-João Henrique de Andrade Amaral (born 13 October 1981, in São Paulo) is a Brazilian footballer, who is currently a free agent.
+João Henrique de Andrade Amaral (born 13 October 1981, in São Paulo) is a Brazilian footballer, who plays as a midfielder, and is currently a free agent.

 Football career

 Andrade born in São Paulo, one of the two cities famous of football and its products (another is Rio de Janeiro).
-After his contract with Vasco da Gama finished, he joined Sporting Braga on January, 2007, signed a contract last until 30 June 2010.
+After his contract with Vasco da Gama finished, he joined Sporting Braga in January 2007, signed a contract last until 30 June 2010.

 He was returned to Vasco da Gama in July 2007, signed a two-year deal.

 While under contract with Vasco da Gama, Andrade agreed a pre-contract deal with Cádiz to join them in July 2008 on a 2-year deal with a further 1-year extension option.
 In 2009 he signed with Sport Recife.

 In November 2009 Sport Recife released midfielder by mutual agreement, making him a free agent now.
 On 9 February 2010 Coritiba Foot Ball Club signed former Sport Recife midfielder on a free transfer.